 The train stops every 20 minutes.
 What should have taken two hours takes four.
 Another man offers me a cigarette (5).
-A crowd of teenagers shuffle into the train car.
+A crowd of teenagers shuffles into the train car.
 After about 5 minutes it is clear that they are all staring at and talking about Yana.
 The men sitting near us try to shoo them away.
 The crowd gathers closer, now pointing and laughing.
 Within seconds, the group of teens erupts.
 Laughing, catcalls, more laughing, and some whistling.
 Three locals stand between the crowd and our seat, standing guard to protect us.
 These were all men who at some point or another, offered me a cigarette.
 I gave them a nod as to thank them, and one of them offers me a cigarette (6).
 Luckily, the teenagers were only on the train for one stop.
 Shortly after, we arrive in Alexandria.
 Six cigarettes, some nuts, and yelling teenagers all made for an interesting experience.
 With that said, we made sure to check the schedule more diligently next time and get on the fast train.
 As we exit the station in Alexandria, an elderly man smiles at us, and says; “Welcome to Egypt.”

 Important Things to Know About Egypt